Porta Coeli (Puerto Rico): Religious Art Museum

-After restoration by the Institute of Puerto Rican Culture, the church now houses the Museo de Arte Religioso.
+After restoration by the Institute of Puerto Rican Culture, the church now houses the Religious Art Museum of Porta Coeli (Museo de Arte Religioso).
+The first of its type in the island, this museum was established by Ricardo Alegría in 1960.
 This is a museum of religious paintings and wooden carvings dating from the 18th and 19th centuries.
-The building was listed in 1976 on the U.S. National Register of Historic Places as "Convento de Porta Coeli".
+Of particular interest are the Baroque-style altarpieces, a Black Virgin of Montserrat statuette, and religious figures of Puerto Rican and Mexican origin.